cldf/cldf/extensions/markdown.md

 ## Dataset mappings in YAML frontmatter

-In addition to the CLDF Markdown link syntax, a text document may provide a mapping of prefixes to dataset specifications (see [dataset discovery](discovery.md)) - in analogy to [XML namespaces](https://en.wikipedia.org/wiki/XML_namespace#Namespace_declaration) - as
+In addition to the CLDF Markdown link syntax, a text document may provide a mapping of prefixes to dataset locators (see [dataset discovery](discovery.md)) - in analogy to [XML namespaces](https://en.wikipedia.org/wiki/XML_namespace#Namespace_declaration) - as
 `cldf-datasets` key of a [YAML frontmatter](https://jekyllrb.com/docs/front-matter/) block.
-The value of this key may be a single string in case a single dataset is referenced, or a [YAML mapping](https://yaml.org/spec/1.2.2/#21-collections) of prefixes to dataset specifications.
+The value of this key may be a single locator string in case a single dataset is referenced, or a [YAML mapping](https://yaml.org/spec/1.2.2/#21-collections) of prefixes to dataset locators.

-So a CLDF Markdown document referencing data from [WALS](https://wals.info) as well [APiCS](https://apics-online.info) could declare this in frontmatter as follows:
+So a CLDF Markdown document referencing data from [WALS](https://wals.info) as well as [APiCS](https://apics-online.info) could declare this in frontmatter as follows:
 ```yaml
 ---